Sandpit

 Wübben Stiftung Wissenschaft is making available €50,000 for a three-day sandpit event plus an ensuing workshop to document the results.
 The sandpit will be organized by the researchers who have been awarded funding for the event.
 Funding can be used flexibly to cover costs for travel, accommodation, catering, the event location, and other expenses.
 The documented results will be published by Wübben Stiftung Wissenschaft.

-Researchers who are awarded funding may nominate up to 8 participants themselves and choose an additional 6–8 participants from a pool of potential candidates to be drawn up by a group of experts consulted by the Foundation.
-Wübben Stiftung Wissenschaft will provide successful candidates with a list of potential workshop facilitators.
+Researchers who are awarded funding may nominate 6–8 participants themselves and choose an additional 6–8 participants in a next step from a pool of potential candidates to be drawn up by a group of experts consulted by the Foundation.
+Wübben Stiftung Wissenschaft will also nominate the workshop facilitators.

 Who is eligible?

-Researchers at all career levels (post-doc and above) working at a German university
+Researchers at all career levels (post-doc and above) and from all disciplines working at a German university

 Application procedure